kongjun18/nvim-config/README.md

 If you want a community-driven configuration, please see [Spacevim](https://github.com/SpaceVim/SpaceVim).

 ## Feature
 I use (Neo)vim edit almost any files.
-My (Neo)vim is configured for C/C++, Rust.
+My (Neo)vim is configured for C/C++ and Rust.
 It supports Vim and Neovim and can run on any GNU/Linux distributions and FreeBSD.

-Freeture list:
+Feature list:

 - build and run project in Vim
 - code completion